 - Open an Etsy shop and start selling your crafts.

 - Do a project using an old pallet.

 - Learn how to make your own candles from scratch.

-- Commit to thrifting or making DIY gifts in 2016.
+- Commit to thrifting or making DIY gifts this year.

 - Make a DIY gift basket for a friend or family member just for the heck of it.